codacy/codacy-mcp-server/README.md

 ## Codacy-CLI Support (WIP)

 In order to use the [Codacy-CLI](https://github.com/codacy/codacy-cli-v2), it needs to be installed.
+Note that the `CODACY_CLI_VERSION` variable is optional, in case you want to use a specific version of our CLI.

 ## License